 Some materials, like Plexiglass/Perspex can act as oxygen stores and sinks, forming pools of oxygen which can be released or stored in a reversible way - see Stevens, J. (1992) J. Appl.
 Physiol.
 72, 801-804.

 This can have an important effect when chambers are down-scaled for micro respirometric measurements of very low oxygen fluxes.

 Thus, for oxygen measurements in small volumes less than a few millilitres (mL), we recommend chambers of glas and inert components with non or low oxygen storage capacity!

 For respirometers with larger volumes (>½ litre), the use of acrylic materials have no significant effects on measurements.

 If you purchased a software upgrade, please follow the steps below to add new license codes to your WIBU dongle:

-1) Download an info file here, LINK, and save the file to your desktop.
+1) Download the following info file, LINK, and save the file to your desktop.

 2) Double-click it to transfer licens codes from your dongle (connected to your PC) and save it to a .wbc file.